jaideepbir/mcp-server-with-authz/docs/gcp-architecture.md

 ### 1. Cloud Run Services

-#### MCP Server (API)
+#### MCP Server
 - Deployed as a Cloud Run service
+- Implements the Model Context Protocol
-- Handles all API requests for CSV/Excel processing and authentication
+- Provides tools for CSV/Excel processing and policy evaluation
 - Communicates with OPA Service for policy evaluation
 - Uses IAM for authentication and authorization

-#### MCP Streamlit (Web Interface)
-- Deployed as a Cloud Run service
-- Provides the user interface for the application
-- Communicates with MCP Server API
-- Only allows authenticated users with proper roles

 #### OPA Service
 - Deployed as a Cloud Run service